 }

-The first query without discovery gets a note appended to the result.
-The note is mild.
-Repeat the violation and the warning count climbs, and past a configured threshold the platform escalates to a stronger message, configured by EscalationAfterWarnings and EscalationMessage.
-The moment the agent does the right thing and calls a discovery tool, the warning count resets to zero.
-The mechanism is a teacher, not a wall: it lets the query through, because hard-blocking a model mid-task tends to send it down a worse path, but it makes the result carry the cost of having skipped a step, and it gets louder until the behavior changes.
+The first query without discovery gets a mild note appended to the result.
+Repeat the violation and the warning count climbs; past a configured threshold (EscalationAfterWarnings) the platform swaps in a stronger message (EscalationMessage).
+Call a discovery tool and the count resets to zero.
+The tracker never blocks the query, because hard-blocking a model mid-task tends to send it down a worse path.
+It lets the call through and makes the result carry the cost of the skipped step, escalating until the order corrects itself.

-Even the enrichment layer participates.
+The enrichment layer does the same.
 When a result comes back for a session that never performed discovery, the enrichment middleware still attaches the semantic context, but it prepends a soft note that the agent should have searched the catalog first.
-The steering is woven through the whole response path, not bolted on at one point.
+The steering runs at several points on the response path rather than one.

-All of this is middleware, and middleware has an order, and in an MCP server the order is not a detail you get to be casual about.
+All of this is middleware, and the order matters more than it first appears.
 The Go SDK registers receiving middleware by wrapping the current handler, so the last middleware added becomes the outermost layer and runs first.
-The platform documents the consequence in the code, because the consequence is easy to get wrong:
+The platform documents this in the code, because it is easy to get wrong:

 // IMPORTANT: AddReceivingMiddleware wraps the current handler, so each